anvilco/react-ui/packages/react-signature-frame/README.md

 # AnvilSignatureFrame

-A very minimal component that allows you to embed [Anvil Etch e-signatures](https://www.useanvil.com/docs/api/e-signatures) e-signatures in your app with an `iframe`.
+A very minimal component that allows you to embed [Anvil Etch e-signatures](https://www.useanvil.com/docs/api/e-signatures) in your app with an `iframe`.
 It will give you information via callbacks through the signing process lifecycle.

 See the [live demo](https://esign-demo.useanvil.com/) and open-source [demo repository](https://github.com/anvilco/anvil-e-signature-api-node-example) for a usage example.